naveeshahid08/naveeshahid08/README.md

 ### Hi there 👋, Naveed Shahid
 #### Development and Technical Writing

 I'm Naveed from Finland, and I do full-stack web development and technical writing.
+I am always keen to learn languages and frameworks.

 Skills: PHP / REACT / JS / HTML / CSS / AWS Cloud